Spring Garden Revival

 Professional Edging Material Selection & Installation Techniques for Natick's Glacial Till & Rocky New England Soils

 Natick’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, frost heaving), sandy outwash, rocky shallow, and marine clay (coastal salt exposure).
-Material options for edging include:
+Material options include:

 • Flexible Plastic/Rubber: 0.50-1.50/linear ft; easy to shape; lifespan 5-10 years